 The ideal diagnostic test, of course, would always be accurate in discriminating between those with and without the disease or condition; it would always have a positive result for someone with the condition, whether a mild or severe case, and a negative result in everyone else.
 But we know that such tests are not perfect.
 They may miss abnormalities in those with a particular disorder, or they may identify abnormalities in those without the disorder.

 We determine how good a test is by comparing the test result with known diagnostic findings obtained by a reference standard.∗ The reference standard will reflect the patient's true status, either the presence or absence of the condition.
 The assumption is made that the individual performing the test is blind to the true condition, eliminating possible bias.
 In some situations, the reference standard will be a concurrent test, such as an X-ray or blood test.
 In other situations, it will be obtained at a future time, as with a long-term outcome or autopsy.
 Sometimes there is no clear standard, and one must be defined or created.
-For instance, studies related to falls often ...
+For instance, studies related ...